akeem-s/to_do_react_redux/README.md

-####This is a To Do app built using React, Redux, ES6, JSX, Webpack.
-This project is in progress, but mostly finished.
+#### This is a To Do app built using React, Redux, ES6, JSX, Webpack.
+This project is in progress.

 #### Remaining Issues:
 *  Add User login